H.R. 2576 (113th Congress): Provisions/Elements of the bill

 H.R.
 2576 makes three main changes to the Pipeline Safety, Regulatory Certainty, and Job Creation Act of 2011.
 First, it extends the deadline from 1 year to 3 years to give the pipeline industry and the Pipeline and Hazardous Materials Safety Administration more time to organize and release these standards in a public manner.
 Second, it removes the word "guidance" from the law, which would reduce the number of documents that must be available online by limiting the law to requiring only the actual standards.
 Finally, H.R.
-2576 would remove the phrase "on an internet Web site" from the law, which would allow the industry and the Pipeline and Hazardous Materials Safety Administration to determine an alternate way to still grant access to the standards documents without forcing them to be freely available on the web.
+2576 would remove the phrase "on an internet website" from the law, which would allow the industry and the Pipeline and Hazardous Materials Safety Administration to determine an alternate way to still grant access to the standards documents without forcing them to be freely available on the web.

 Procedural history

 House

 H.R.
 2576 was introduced into the House by Rep. Jeff Denham (R-CA) on June 28, 2013.
 It was referred to the United States House Committee on Transportation and Infrastructure, the United States House Transportation Subcommittee on Railroads, Pipelines, and Hazardous Materials, and the United States House Committee on Energy and Commerce.
-It was reported by the Committee on Transportation and Infrastructure on July 16, 2013 alongside House Report 113-152 part 1.
-The House voted on July 16, 2013 to pass the bill with a vote of 405-2 (Roll Call Vote 354).
+It was reported by the Committee on Transportation and Infrastructure on July 16, 2013, alongside House Report 113-152 part 1.
+The House voted on July 16, 2013, to pass the bill with a vote of 405-2 (Roll Call Vote 354).